 - And on the mainland, the second round of simplified characters was eventually withdrawn, after causing 9 years of widespread confusion and disagreement.
 (More info here.)

 - What Could Have Been: Throughout the 20th century (especially the former half of it) many political and intellectual figures of China would bring up the idea that characters be abolished in favor of a syllabary, akin to the Japanese kana scripts, or the Western alphabet.
 Whereas most of them acknowledged that characters formed an important part of Chinese culture, they argued that the fact that it takes forever to learn them would mean that China was never to become a fully literate country.
 Some also claimed that characters were difficult and time-consuming to type on a typewriter (which, by the way, is actually possible) and thus present an obstacle in the way of the country's development.
+In the latter half of the 20th century (up through about 1995 or so), the technological arguments became even more intense, as the difficulty electronic computers had with handling any Sinitic-influenced language (including even Japanese and Korean, but Chinese had it the worst due to the lack of alternate writing systems) seemed to make the issue of being "left behind" dramatically more urgent, though by this time there was also pushback against "western influence".
 Mao Zedong himself was personally of the opinion that pinyin would eventually replace characters as the sole means of writing Chinese but he did not do much to actually make that happen.
-These days, however, nobody seems to talk about it anymore: China is almost as literate as the countries of the West (about 90% of population is able to read and write and illiteracy is basically unheard of among teenagers; it should be noted that almost all of the most illiterate countries in the world actually use the Western alphabet) and characters are easy to input into modern computers.
+These days, however, nobody seems to talk about it anymore: China is almost as literate as the countries of the West (about 90% of population is able to read and write and illiteracy is basically unheard of among teenagers; it should be noted that almost all of the most illiterate countries in the world actually use the Western alphabet) and computers of the 21st century easily have enough memory and processing power to support full Sinitic character sets (though their method of input has had an influence on the language, too).